• World

 Arriving in the Lofoten Islands is like coming home, craddled by the sea, the presence of calmness, wind touching the hair, waves coming into the shore, and the seagulls saying hello in it’s best manner.
 Lofoten is a place that takes everything one its own pace, Lofoten is a place where we do not rush, neither should you.

 Having decided that the Arctic archipelago of the Lofoten Islands is now my home, I have also decided on a slower life and more connection with nature and the mountains of Lofoten.
-I see how quickly visitors arrive with bucket lists and tight schedules – eager to tick off Reinebringen, see the Northern light or and snap the perfect photo of Hamnøy.
+I see how quickly visitors arrive with bucket lists and tight schedules – eager to tick off Reinebringen, see the Northern light, or snap the perfect photo of Hamnøy.
 You want to know the real beauty of Lofoten?
 It reveals itself slowly, so stay longer, breathe deeper, and stay in the moment.
-It is in those everyday moments that don’t make it to Instagram, but to your heart, that’s the one you are staying for and to experience them your body and soul.
+It is in those everyday moments that don’t make it to Instagram, but to your heart, that’s the one you are staying for, and to experience them in your body and soul.

 So if you are planning a trip to Lofoten from across the Atlantic ocean or somewhere else in Europe, I encourage you to experience Lofoten not as a destination, but as a rhythm of life, and way of Scandinavian living, shaped by being up North above the Arctic Circle by nature, weather and a community.